-This type of measuring system - where the measuring tube is temporarly integrated into the duct system - is usually fitted with magnetic inductive flowmeters.
+This type of measuring system - where the measuring tube is temporarily integrated into the duct system - is usually fitted with magnetic inductive flowmeters.

 However, it is much simpler and more practical with ultrasound:

-The flow rates recorded by FLUXUS are transferred via GSM to an Internet-based data transfer and acquisition system so that the measurements can be visualised and evaluated on any computer with an Internet connection.
+The flow rates recorded by the FLEXIM meter are transferred via GSM to an Internet-based data transfer and acquisition system so that the measurements can be visualized and evaluated on any computer with an Internet connection.
 The entire electronic system along with its rechargeable battery fits into a compact, sturdy case which can be stored in the manhole during the measurement campaign.
-Measurements carried out to record effluent flow rates are ideal for effectively analysing the waste water network.
+Measurements carried out to record effluent flow rates are ideal for effectively analyzing the waste water network.
 They provide network transparency which is a prerequisite for creating fair pricing.
-The empirical data obtained forms a basis for further optimisation measures and possible capacity expansion.
+The empirical data obtained forms a basis for further optimization measures and possible capacity expansion.

 - Reliable detection of waste water inflow rates